aspectron/kaspa-mdbook/src/transactions/tracking.md

 Due to the inability to get transaction by id, you can not tell exactly when a transactions have occurred.
 UTXOs do not contain any timestamp data, as such, you can only estimate the transaction timestamp based on the time the wallet has observed the transaction.

+There are plans for a new API call that will allow approximation of transaction timestamps using the DAA score.
+This is planned for after the initial release of the Rusty Kaspa.